 Money laundering is a threat to businesses worldwide.
 Private equity firms and their portfolio companies are not immune.
 In fact, a recently leaked FBI bulletin suggests that the lack of an anti-money laundering (AML) reporting regimen has made private equity and hedge funds havens for wealthy individuals and politically exposed persons (PEPs) looking to circumvent AML requirements at other financial institutions.

-Specifically, the FBI bulletin suggests that private equity funds may receive funds from offshore entities registered in countries that make it easy to mask the true, underlying beneficial owners, and cites numerous examples involving fraud, organised crime and sanctions evasion.
+Specifically, the FBI bulletin suggests that private equity funds may receive funds from offshore entities registered in countries that make it easy to mask the true, underlying beneficial owners, and cites numerous examples involving fraud, organized crime and sanctions evasion.
 The agency predicts that this trend will only get worse unless private investment funds adopt AML measures comparable to those used by banks.

 It is not yet clear whether the Treasury Department will ultimately extend current AML requirements to include private equity.
 The risks, however, are clear, and law enforcement is paying attention.
 Learn more in this paper.